EVENTS

 2023

 “It started with a point and a universe opened up for me.”
-Accompanied by Ravel's "Bolero" and Silvie Aigners (Parnass) introduction, Hannes Mlenek created an art installation of six meters at Pole Star Art Space in Vienna’s city centre.
-The intervention took place in the scope of Art Austria 2023 Art Fair and was supported by Kunsthaus Wiesinger, AT.
+Accompanied by Ravel's "Bolero" and an introduction by Silvie Aigner of Parnass, Hannes Mlenek crafted an art installation spanning six meters at the Pole Star Art Space in the heart of Vienna's city center.
+This intervention occurred within the framework of the Art Austria 2023 Art Fair and received support from Kunsthaus Wiesinger, AT.

 Photo © Polestar/Oscar Baumgartner